normoes/xmrto_wrapper/README.md

 This is built according to the XMR.to [API documentation](https://xmrto-api.readthedocs.io/en/latest/).

-At `https://test.xmr.to` you can test paying lightning invoices over the lightning network with the new API version 3.
-This feature is now also available on xmr.to.
-* `create-ln-order`
-    ```
-        xmrto_wrapper create-ln-order --url https://test.xmr.to --invoice="lnbc..."
-    ```
-    - Equivalent of `create-order` for lightning orders.
-* `check-ln-routes`
-    ```
-        xmrto_wrapper check-ln-routes --url https://test.xmr.to --invoice="lnbc..."
-    ```
-    - Equivalent of `check-price` for lightning orders.

-With `https://test.xmr.to` you can pay testnet BTC with stagenet XMR.
+With `https://test.xmr.to` you can pay testnet BTC with stagenet XMR (including lightning payments).

 ## How to
 * Get help
-  - `xmrto_wrapper.py -h`
+  - `xmrto_wrapper -h`
 * General usage
   - Create an order for an amount in `BTC`:
       ```